tripat86/DatingApp/README.md

 Demo

-Azure published - https://dappdemo.azurewebsites.net/ - Login with username as "lola" and password as "password"
+Azure published - https://dappdemo.azurewebsites.net/ - Register with your information and check the flow OR to check application flow, you can just login with an existing user having username as "lola" and password as "password"

 ![DatingApp Demo](DatingApp-SPA/src/assets/DatingApp_Demo.gif)